Career Development Centralized Internship Program (CDCI)

-The CDC Internship (CDCI) Program is the largest credit-bearing internship program at Binghamton University.
+The CDCI Internship (CDCI) Program is the largest credit-bearing internship program at Binghamton University.
 The CDCI Program partners with local, regional, national and international agencies to provide Binghamton University students with endless opportunities (ranging from Accounting to Zoology) in experiential education.
 Students are required to attend an information session the semester prior to interning.
-Dates will also be listed on the CDC calendar.
-CDC Internship Program offers:
+Dates will also be listed on the CDCI calendar.
+CDCI Internship Program offers:

 Fall /Spring Internship: 4 credits

 Students complete 120 hours in one semester (about 10 hours per week), plus their weekly one-hour seminar class.
 Journaling, assignments, career planning, networking, resumes, presentations and final research papers are examples of how students will earn their upper level academic credit in the seminar class.
 Site supervisors are responsible for completing a midterm and final evaluation and reviewing them with their interns.
 Seminar leaders have final say in final grades.